Ceasar/Encyclopedia/src/reicher_1969.rst

        appeared in that column in the stimulus display.

 :Results:
-    - Recognition performance with a |D_LONG|_ was better than performance with a |D_SHORT|_.
+    - Recognition performance in trials with a |D_LONG| was better than in trials with a |D_SHORT|.

-    - Recognition performance on one word was better than either one letter on one non-word.

-    - Recognition performance on two words was better than either two letters or two non-words.
+    - Recognition performance on single words was better than either single letters or single non-words.

-    - Recognition performance on one of each type of material was better than performance on two of that same type.
+    - Recognition performance on single items of any type was better than performance of two items of the same type.

 :Conclusion:
     We reject a serial model of processing of sensory information, since